Daniel Dăianu: Academic career

-Dăianu is a professor of public finance at the National School of Political Studies and Public Administration in Bucharest.
+Dăianu is a professor of public finance at the National University of Political Studies and Public Administration in Bucharest.
 During different periods, he held research positions at the Woodrow Wilson International Center for Scholars in Washington, D.C., the NATO Defense College in Rome, the International Monetary Fund, and the Organisation for Economic Co-operation and Development in Paris.
 Between 1999 and 2004, he was a professor at the Academy of Economic Studies in Bucharest, at the University of California, Berkeley, at the University of California, Los Angeles, and at the University of Bologna.

 Dăianu was elected corresponding member of the Romanian Academy in 2001, and became titular member in 2013.
+In 2023, he was elected a member of the Academia Europaea.
 He has written several books and his columns have appeared in Ziarul Financiar, Piața Financiară, Bursa, Southeast European Times, European Voice, Les Echos, Europe's World, and World Commerce Review.

+He speaks Romanian (mother tongue), English, French, German, Italian and Spanish.